UtrechtUniversity/miffy/ReadMe.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Thank you to all people whose code we've used.
-* Inspiration
-* etc

-Download a pretrained version of the EAST model [here](https://www.pyimagesearch.com/2018/08/20/opencv-text-detection-east-text-detector/).